 Some camcorders can be linked to smartphones, tablets, and computers using WiFi.
 Not only do these connections allow you to transfer your footage wirelessly, they permit live streaming, easy sharing on social media, and mobile app integrations.
 Certain models allow you to use your phone or tablet as a wireless remote as well, which is ideal for shooting where the camera is not easily accessible.

 At BestReviews, we usually advise against buying cheap – it's often synonymous with poor-quality manufacture or inadequate features.

 Good, general-purpose camcorders can be found in the budget range of $100 to $150.
 Use this shopping guide and check carefully to ensure that the model you purchase will meet your needs, as features and functionality will be limited in this price range.
 These camcorders will satisfy many home users who film only occasionally.

-Action cameras cost a bit more, and in this category we recommend avoiding the cheapest models.
+Action cameras cost a bit more, and in this category, we recommend avoiding the cheapest models.
 Because these camcorders don’t typically receive the careful handling of budget and prosumer devices, they must have solid construction and tough components.
 Expect to pay $200 to $400 for a suitable action camcorder.

-If you expect to take your video-making to a higher level, you’ll find a wide range of choices in the prosumer category, starting around $500.
+If you expect to take your video-making to a higher level, you’ll find a wide range of choices in the prosumer category, starting at around $500.
 It's possible to get a very good prosumer machine for less than $1000, but a serious videographer could easily spend three or four times that.